kurtosis-tech/kardinal-playground/neon-postgres-demo/README.md

 2. NEON_PROJECT_ID: Each project in Neon has a unique identifier.
 This ID is used to specify which project the demo should work with.

-3. NEON_MAIN_BRANCH_ID: Neon allows you to create branches of your database, similar to git branches.
-The main branch ID refers to the primary branch of your database that the production version of the app will use.
+3. NEON_FORK_FROM_BRANCH_ID: Neon allows you to create branches of your database, similar to git branches.
+The main branch ID refers to the primary branch of your database that the production version of the app will use, so we'll fork off of that when creating dev versions.

 4. POSTGRES: This is the connection string for your Neon database.
 It includes all the necessary information (host, port, database name, username, password) for the application to connect to your database.